 Types of ATM Fraud

-- Skimming, which involves theft of your card's magnetic stripe data using a portable device or a reader that attaches to the outside or inside of an ATM machine, combined with theft of your PIN via a small camera, fake keypad or direct observation;
+Skimming, which is theft of your card's magnetic stripe data using a portable device or a reader that attaches to the outside or inside of an ATM machine, combined with theft of your PIN via a camera, fake keypad or direct observation;

 Tips for Avoiding ATM Fraud Before You Travel

-Notify your bank or credit union's fraud protection department of your destinations before you travel.
-As part of this process, sign up for fraud protection email and telephone alerts from your bank.
+Tell your bank or credit union where you are going before you travel.
+As part of this process, sign up for fraud protection alerts.

 Protect your PIN and ATM card as you would cash.
 Do not write down your PIN.

-Bring alternative methods of payment, such as a credit card, in case the worst happens and your debit card is stolen.
+Bring alternative methods of payment, such as credit cards, in case your debit card is stolen or frozen.

 Carry a list of bank and credit card fraud department telephone numbers with you during your trip.